cesar-arce/cesar-arce/README.md

 # print("Hello World !!") 👋

 ### Welcome to my Data Science Portfolio.
-My passion is help customers and enterprises increase their business competitiveness understanding the Data Science to anticipate and determine the likelihood of future outcomes! 👍
+My passion is help customers and enterprises increase their business competitiveness understanding the Data Science to anticipate and determine the likelihood of future outcomes ! 👍

 ## >> From Raw Data to Machine Learning (ML)